 - Subscribe Today!

 Pasture Your Poultry with a Chicken Tractor A well built chicken tractor may be the perfect home for your chickens, and a great way to aerate and fertilize the soil.
-Visit Homestead Hustle for more from Franny’s Farm and great tips on profiting from your homestead!
-Find Homestead Hustle on Facebook – Network with us on LinkedIn! […]Read more »
+For more farmstead videos and good advice visit The MOTHER EARTH NEWS and Friends Youtube.
+Visit Franny’s Farm at www.FrannysFarm.comRead more »

 by Rebecca Nickols As this series of awe-inspiring chicken coops continues, I’m continually amazed at how creative, resourceful and imaginative some chicken keepers are when it comes to constructing their coop.
 It reminds me of how one person might look at an abandoned house and see only its pitfalls; while another person views the same neglected […]Read more »

-by Rebecca Nickols My young flock is going into their third week, and I’m always amazed at how fast little chicks grow!
+by Rebecca Nickols Photos by author My young flock is going into their third week, and I’m always amazed at how fast little chicks grow!
 This group of young pullets are different from the previous chicks I’ve raised.
-They don’t care to be held, and when I do catch one they chirp and struggle to be free.
-I’ve […]Read more »
+They don’t care to be held, and when I do catch one they chirp and struggle to […]Read more »